Prospect for precision quantum logic spectroscopy of vibrational overtone transitions in molecular oxygen ions: Preparation of the two-ion crystal

 To verify successful state-selective ionization, the next step in the initialization procedure is a non-destructive measurement of the $J$ state as described in subsection~\ref{sec:detection}.
 Depending on the outcome of the state detection, the two-ion crystal is either dumped and the loading sequence starts again, or the experimental sequence proceeds with quantum logic-assisted Zeeman state pumping as described in the following section.

 The duty cycle can be further increased by actively preparing the initial $J$ instead of dumping the molecules in unwanted $J$ states.
-Schemes for active molecular state preparation using optical frequency comb-driven Raman sideband transitions between rotational states and dissipation via simultaneous sideband cooling on the logic ion have been proposed~\cite{ding_quantum_2012,leibfried_quantum_2012} and the demonstration of key techniques for their implementation have been reported recently~\cite{solaro_direct_2018,chou_precision_2019}.
-Other successfully implemented rotational state preparation schemes that rely either on nearly diagonal Franck-Condon factors~\cite{lien_broadband_2014}, vibrational state decay and blackbody radiation induced rotational transitions~\cite{schneider_all-optical_2010,staanum_rotational_2010} are not applicable to oxygen.
+Schemes for active molecular state preparation using optical frequency comb-driven Raman sideband transitions between rotational states and dissipation via simultaneous sideband cooling on the logic ion have been proposed~\cite{ding_quantum_2012,leibfried_quantum_2012} and the demonstration of key techniques for their implementation have been reported recently~\cite{solaro_direct_2018,chou_frequency-comb_2020}.
+Other successfully implemented rotational state preparation schemes that rely either on nearly diagonal Franck-Condon factors~\cite{lien_broadband_2014}, vibrational state decay and blackbody radiation-induced rotational transitions~\cite{schneider_all-optical_2010,staanum_rotational_2010} are not applicable to oxygen.
+Given the considerable time consumption associated with dumping and reloading ions compared to the spectroscopic sequence, it is highly desirable to minimize this process by, e.g., only dumping the molecular ion.
+This also underscores the urge for the development of efficient rotational state preparation schemes for molecular ions.